The shine is fading: Tech giants Tesla and Apple have fallen behind in the "Magnificent Seven" rankings – Image: Xpert.Digital

 - Unclear strategy for the transition to AI hardware

-- CEO Elon Musk warns of “tough quarters”
+- CEO Elon Musk himself warns of “tough quarters”

-Doubts are growing as to whether the transformation from automaker to AI company can succeed.
+Doubts are growing as to whether the transformation from car manufacturer to AI company can succeed.
 Musk's own AI startup, xAI, could also compete with Tesla's ambitions.

-- The US services from Google, Amazon, Meta, Apple, Microsoft, Tesla and Nvidia, which are missing in the US trade balance
+- The US services of Google, Amazon, Meta, Apple, Microsoft, Tesla and Nvidia that are missing from the US trade balance

-How does joint development in the AI field influence the risk of interdependence (dependency structure)?
+How does joint development in the field of AI affect the risk of entanglement (dependency structure)?

-Concentration risk is amplified by AI development.
-The Magnificent Seven are engaged in a race for AI dominance, leading to several risk factors:
+The concentration risk is exacerbated by AI development.
+The Magnificent Seven are in a race for AI dominance, which leads to several risk factors:

-All companies rely on similar technologies and infrastructure.
-A breakthrough like DeepSeek's more efficient AI models can disrupt the entire group.
+All companies rely on similar technologies and infrastructures.
+A breakthrough like DeepSeek's more efficient AI models can shake up the entire group.

 The enormous investments in AI infrastructure – Microsoft alone plans to invest $64-72 billion in 2025 – could lead to overcapacity.
 Analysts are already warning of parallels to the dot-com bubble.